raymon-roos/find-the-squares/README.md

 A X X X X
 A X X X X
 ```
-where the inner surface of the rectangle isn't actually populated with vowels.
+Where the inner surface of the rectangle isn't actually populated with vowels.
 For this
 I chose traverse the entire content of the rectangle, going line by line.
 In order to go
 left-to-right in every row, I had to reset the X-offset.
 But I also had to know the width
 of rectangle.
-I used `$maxWidth` for that, which is pretty arbitrary.
+So I stored the value of the largest number of repeated vowels in
+a particular row and used that as the width of the rectangle.

 This means the following pattern:
 ```